 Effectiveness of Mannheim peritonitis index scoring system in predicting the morbidity and mortality in peritonitis due to hollow viscous perforation

-Methods: 52 patients with hollow viscous perforation admitted in Navodaya hospital from June 2013 to June 2015 were included in the study.
+Methods: 80 patients with hollow viscous perforation admitted in the Dept. of Surgery Adhichuchanagiri Institute of Medical sciences from January 2019 to June 30 2020 were included in the study.
 Necessary data was collected; MPI score was calculated for each patient and analysis done.